-Early Arrival Programs (EAP) are a great way to get comfortable with Saint Joseph's University, Philadelphia and your fellow classmates in the days before all of the students move in.
-The benefits of these programs include moving to your own room, learning how to navigate campus and having a sense of belonging on the first day of classes.
+Early Arrival Programs (EAPs) are a great way to get comfortable with Saint Joseph's University, Philadelphia, and your fellow classmates in the days before the fall semester begins.
+The benefits of these programs include moving into your own room a few days early (if a residential student), learning how to navigate campus, and making friends before the first day of classes.

 For more information, please contact Shaan Bhatt, Ph.D., at email@example.com.